liqy09/DTBind/data_process/README.md

 # Data Preparation

+The complete DTBind dataset can be downloaded from:(https://zenodo.org/records/10826801).

 This section describes the data preparation process for the three prediction tasks used in DTBind, including dataset partitioning, feature extraction, and graph construction.

 ## 1. Binding Occurrence Prediction